polydawn/hroot/readme.md

 There's several images pre-configured there, for example a zero-config nginx server.
 Additions to that repository are welcome!

-When you're ready to use Docket with your own team, simply write your own `docker.toml` file and place it in a new folder.
+When you're ready to use Docket with your own team, simply write your own `docket.toml` file and place it in a new folder.
 Build yourself an image (perhaps copying one of our `build.sh` scripts?) and share your machine with the world!